jmooserific/mooserific-blogify/.github/instructions/Sample-Tumblr-API-Old-Photo-Response.instructions.md

 ---
 applyTo: '**'
 ---
-Here's a sample of an old-format response from the Tumblr `/v2/blog/${blogName}/posts` API that you can use as a reference:
+Here's a sample of an old-format photo response from the Tumblr `/v2/blog/${blogName}/posts` API that you can use as a reference:

 ```json
 {